In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 directly to any plugins that deal with directories.

 JSON encoded object.
-It is ok to pass the stringified version the
+It is ok to pass the stringified (.String

-OSPath around to plugins because they will automatically parse the
+OSPath to plugins because they will automatically parse the

 string into an OSPath object.